UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

     - In an HPC context, what is a core?
     - In an HPC context, what is a node?
+    - In an HPC context, what are computational resources?
     - What is parallel computing?
     - How does parallel computing work?
     - When to use parallel computing?